top of page

 Here is what happens inside your brain during this cycle:

-The highs (the hit).
+The highs, the hit.
 When they finally text you back, apologize, or give you a crumb of validation, your brain releases a wave of dopamine and oxytocin.

 You mistake the dopamine spike of relieved anxiety for passionate, profound love.